Student Opportunities

 AUDITION CATEGORY DEFINITIONS:

 Musical Theatre: Perform one acting and one musical selection within the two-minute time limit.
 Accompaniment for musical auditions can be recorded or a student can choose to sing acapella.
 Dance auditions fall under Musical Theatre.
 To audition for dance, perform one acting or musical selection and a one-minute dance routine.
 Follow the applicable rules above.
 A dance only audition will not be allowed.
+Musical Theatre audition monologues should be from a published theatrical play and demonstrate a clear character journey (how the character changes from the beginning to the end of the piece), objective/tactics, and emotional life.

 Technical: Present your portfolio of designs, renderings, plots, books, pictures, etc. which illustrate your expertise in one area of technical theatre.
 You should prepare to discuss your work, the production for which you’ve done the work, and your expectations of future theatre involvement.